st01cs/Moke/README.md

 <details>
 <summary><strong>Can I use a private repository?</strong></summary>

 Yes!
-BookmarkHub works with both public and private repositories.
+Moke works with both public and private repositories.
 Your bookmarks will only be visible to you and anyone with repository access.

 </details>